isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2290.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 ### Support Level
-Up to 70% (80% from 1 Apr 2020 to 31 Mar 2022)% for SMEs <br>
+Up to 80% for SMEs <br>
-Up to NA% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Web URL: https://www.really.sg/project-management-features/ <br>Contact Hotline: 69507563 <br>Contact Email: info@really.sg <br>
+Web URL: https://www.fooyo.sg/mini-shop-social-ecommerce/ <br>Contact Hotline: 97129446 <br>Contact Email: hi@fooyo.sg <br>

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.